alihakimtaskiran/Glimy-Dist/README.md

    - **frequency** : Frequency of the wave.
 It may take int or float.
    - **phase** : Phase of the wave.
 It may take int or float.
 It is default 0.

-  ## curved.SingularCelestial(location, mass):
+  ## geo.SingularCelestial(location, mass):
    Creates a point mass.
    - **location** : Sets the location of point mass.
-Unit is unit length of the grid of th added Continuum It may take tuple, list or np.array.
+Unit is **meters**.
+It may take tuple, list or np.array.
 It must bu in form of N-tuple.
 It may be outside of the grid.
    - **mass** : Stest the mass of the object.
-Unit is kg.
+Unit is **kg**.
 It may take float ot int.

-  ## geo1D.Line(A, B, layer, e=1, mu=1)
-  Creates a line in 1D.
-  - **A**: One of endpoints of the Line.
-It may take an integer.
-All units are # of grid cells.
-  - **B**: One of endpoints of the Line.
-It may take an integer.
-All units are # of grid cells.
-  - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
-The less **layer** value, the more prior the object.
-It is useful where you want to design object are overlapping like dielectric waveguides.
-  - **e** : Relative permittivity of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
-  - **mu** : Relative permeability of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally.

-  ## geo1D.VLine(A, B, time, layer, e=1, mu=1)
-  Creates a line in 1D at given time.
-  - **A**: One of endpoints of the Line.
-It may take an integer.
-All units are # of grid cells.
-  - **B**: One of endpoints of the Line.
-It may take an integer.
-All units are # of grid cells.
-  - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
-The less **layer** value, the more prior the object.
-It is useful where you want to design object are overlapping like dielectric waveguides.
-  - **e** : Relative permittivity of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
-  - **mu** : Relative permeability of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally.
-  - **time** : The instance that after it refractive index of the area changes

-  ## geo2D.PointCloud(points, layer=0, e=1, mu=1)
+  ## geo.MassiveCluster(objects,volatile=False)
+  Creates cluster of massive objects.
+It is used to integrate so many heavy objects.
+   - **objects** : **geo.Singular** object or tuple/list/set of them
+   - **volatile** : If it is set <code>False</code>, any new object can't be added.
+If it is <code>True</code>, new objects can be added.
+  ### add(arg)
+  Adds a new **geo.Singular** object or tuple/list/set of them.
+If MassiveCluster is volatile, anything can't be added.
+  - **arg** : **geo.Singular** object or tuple/list/set of them.

+  ## geo.PointCloud(points,layer=0,e=1,mu=1,time=None)
-  Creates a point cloud object in 2D.
+  Creates a point cloud object in 2D or 3D.
 It infills inside the points.
 It is compatible with convex hull.
 Draw miscallenious objects(i.e. hexagon,star, hearth) with it.
   - **points** : Points that defines convex full.
-It is a list, tuple or array of 2D points.
+It is a list, tuple or array of 2D or 3D points.
 Coordinates indicates # of cell in the grid.
 Like [(1,2), (2,3), (3,4)].
-I needs at least 3 points.
+I needs at least 3 points in 2D, 4 points in 3D.
   - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
+It is an integer.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

-  ## geo2D.Rectangle(A, B, layer, e=1, mu=1)
+  ## geo.Rectangle(A, B, layer, e=1, mu=1, time)
   Creates a rectangle in 2D.
   - **A**: One of non-connected vertex of the Rectangle.
 It may take an integer.
 All units are # of grid cells.
   - **B**: One of non-connected vertex of the Rectangle.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

-  ## geo2D.Circle(A,r,layer,e=1,mu=1)
+  ## geo.Circle(A,r,layer,e=1,mu=1, time)
   Creates a circle in 2D.
   - **A** : Coordinates of center of the Circle.
 It may take a tuple or list.
 All units are # of grid cells.
   - **r** : Radius of the circle.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
    - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.

-    ## geo2D.VRectangle(A, B, time, layer, e=1, mu=1)
-  Creates a rectangle in 2D at given time.
-  - **A**: One of non-connected vertex of the Rectangle.
-It may take an integer.
-All units are # of grid cells.
-  - **B**: One of non-connected vertex of the Rectangle.
-It may take an integer.
-All units are # of grid cells.
-  - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
-The less **layer** value, the more prior the object.
-It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
-  - **e** : Relative permittivity of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
-  - **mu** : Relative permeability of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally.
-  - **time** : The instance that after it refractive index of the area changes

-    ## geo3D.PointCloud(points, layer=0, e=1, mu=1)
-  Creates a point cloud object in 3D.
-It infills inside the points.
-It is compatible with convex hull.
-Draw miscallenious objects(i.e. pyramid,star, hearth) with it.
-  - **points** : Points that defines convex full.
-It is a list, tuple or array of 3D points.
-Coordinates indicates # of cell in the grid.
-Like [(1,2,0), (0,2,3), (0,3,4)].
-I needs at least 3 points.
-  - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
-The less **layer** value, the more prior the object.
-It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
-  - **e** : Relative permittivity of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
-  - **mu** : Relative permeability of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

-  ## geo3D.RectPrism(A, B, layer, e=1, mu=1)
+  ## geo.RectPrism(A, B, layer, e=1, mu=1, time)
  Creates a rectangular prism in 3D.
   - **A**: One of non-connected vertex of the RectPrism.
 It may take an integer.
 All units are # of grid cells.
   - **B**: One of non-connected vertex of the RectPrism.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

-  ## geo3D.Sphere(C,r,layer=0,e=1,mu=1)
+  ## geo.Sphere(C,r,layer=0,e=1,mu=1)
   Creates a sphere in 3D.
   - **C** : Coordinates of center of the Sphere.
 It may take a tuple or list.
 All units are # of grid cells.
   - **r** : Radius of the sphere.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

-  ## geo3D.Cylinder(C,r,h,layer=0,e=1,mu=1)
+  ## geo.Cylinder(C,r,h,layer=0,e=1,mu=1, time)
  Creates a cylinder in 3D.
 Its planes are **parallel to xy-plane**
   - **C** : Coordinates of center of the Cylinder.
 It may take a tuple or list.
 All units are # of grid cells.
 Height signifies elongation though z axis.
   - **r** : Radius of the Cylinder.
 It may take an integer.
 All units are # of grid cells.
   - **h** : Height of the Cylinder.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.

-  ## geo3D.VRectPrism(A, B, time, layer, e=1, mu=1)
- Creates a rectangular prism in 3D at given time.
-  - **A**: One of non-connected vertex of the RectPrism.
-It may take an integer.
-All units are # of grid cells.
-  - **B**: One of non-connected vertex of the RectPrism.
-It may take an integer.
-All units are # of grid cells.
-  - **layer** : Priority of the object.
-It is an integer and maximum can take 1000.
-The less **layer** value, the more prior the object.
-It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
-  - **e** : Relative permittivity of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
-  - **mu** : Relative permeability of the object.
-It may take float ot int.
-It is not restricted to be less than 1 intentionally.
-  - **time** : The instance that after it refractive index of the area changes
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations.